WHO WE ARE

 The Student Recreational Sports Association is dedicated to monitoring, improving where necessary, and promoting recreational sports opportunities to the students, faculty and staff at Indiana University Bloomington.

 HISTORY OF SRSA

 SRSA has a definitive legacy here at Indiana University.
-In the 1970s it influenced a $1.2 million renovation of Woodlawn fields, WIC Tennis Courts, and the construction of North Fee Lane Fields.
+In the 1970s it influenced a $1.2 million renovation of Woodlawn fields, Intramural Center Tennis Courts, and the construction of North Fee Lane Fields.
 In the same decade SRSA started planning alongside Campus Recreational Sports for future facilities and also co-authored the implementation of a fee, now known as the mandatory student activity fee.
-In the 1980s SRSA supported the installation of the jogging path around Woodlawn Fields in addition to the renovation of the WIC weight-room.
+In the 1980s SRSA supported the installation of the jogging path around Woodlawn Fields in addition to the renovation of the Intramural Center weight-room.
 Progressing into the 1990s, another huge milestone took place when the Student Recreational Sports Center, or SRSC, was built.

 More recently, solutions to correct the parking issues at the SRSC and the addition of strength and cardio circuits, also at the SRSC, are the direct result of the influence of SRSA.
 Currently SRSA is working in conjunction with campus Recreational Sports and its consulting firm to develop a master plan for the future development of recreational sport opportunities at IU.

 SRSA strives to advocate not only the interests of all who partake in recreational sports but also of those who don't.
 We ask why some students choose not to participate in an effort to understand how recreational sport programming and facilities can be adapted in such a manner as to spark their interest.
 Would a presently sedentary person adopt a more active lifestyle if only IU had a frisbee golf course?
 Conversely, we also ask what can be done to increase the participation level of those who are already active participants.
 Participation is a quantitative tenet of SRSA.